-Qualifying Examination
+Qualifying Exam

-W. Purpose
+A. Purpose

-The qualifying examination is a University-mandated procedure to assess whether the student is capable of conducting doctoral-level research.
-Toward this goal, the qualifying examination of the College of Information Sciences and Technology assesses the student's ability to reason about a research topic of personal interest from multiple perspectives (e.g., as represented by the core curriculum).
+The Qualifying Examination is a University-mandated procedure to assess whether the student is capable of conducting doctoral-level research.
+Toward this goal, the Qualifying Examination of the College of Information Sciences and Technology assesses the student's ability to reason about a research topic of personal interest from multiple perspectives (e.g., as represented by the core curriculum).
 In keeping with Penn State Graduate School policies to assess high-level competence of the English language, the exam also includes an assessment of written and oral communication fluency.

-X. Committee
+B. Committee

-The qualifying examination is administered by a committee assigned by the college.
-Each committee will administer an exam to 3-6 students.
+The Qualifying Examination is administered by a committee assigned by the College.
+Each committee will typically administer exams to 4-6 students.
 There will be as many committees as deemed necessary to cover the number of students to be examined.

-Voting members of the committee will consist of three IST graduate faculty members.
-Ideally, these three committee members would come from different academic background representing the breadth of research in IST.
+Voting members of the committee will consist of three IST graduate faculty members, unless the student is pursuing a dual degree (which requires involvement of a dual degree faculty member).
+Typically, these three committee members would come from different disciplinary areas representing the breadth of research in IST and the corresponding foundational courses.

-Y. Eligibility
+C. Eligibility

-To be eligible to take the qualifying exam a student must be enrolled in the Ph.D.
+To be eligible to take the qualifying exam, a student must be enrolled in the Ph.D.
 Program in the College of IST at Penn State.
-The student must have completed 20 graduate credits at Penn State (i.e., not including any transfer credits) by the end of the first spring semester.
+The student must have completed 18 graduate credits at Penn State (these do not include courses used for transfer or substitution purposes) by the end of the first spring semester.
 The student must have a cumulative GPA of 3.0.
-The student must have received credit for IST 501 and one of the following: IST 510, IST 520, or IST 530, and have received a grade of B- or higher in each.
-The student must have the support of her/his adviser to continue with her/his Ph.D. studies in the form of a letter of support.
+The student must have received credit for IST 501 and three courses that are selected from the list of foundation courses maintained by the department.
+The student must also have support of her/his adviser to continue with Ph.D. studies, in the form of a letter of support.

-Z. Grading
+D. Grading